SyncfusionExamples/How-to-show-all-axis-labels-in-Blazor-chart/README.md

 **Conclusion**

-I hope you enjoyed learning how to show all axis labels in Blazor Chart Component.
+I hope you enjoyed learning how to display axis labels smartly without intersecting in Blazor Chart Component.

 You can refer to our [Blazor Chart feature tour](https://www.syncfusion.com/blazor-components/blazor-charts) page to know about its other groundbreaking feature representations and [documentation](https://blazor.syncfusion.com/documentation/chart/getting-started), and how to quickly get started for configuration specifications.
 You can also explore our [Blazor Chart example](https://blazor.syncfusion.com/demos/chart/line?theme=bootstrap5) to understand how to create and manipulate data.